-This project assists in delivering actions in the Delta Adaptation Strategies related to the function of irrigation intakes and improving understanding of the potential impacts of climate change on irrigation water supply.
-Funding for this study is part of a $300,000 investment in the implementation of the Delta Regional Adaptation Strategy by the federal and provincial governments through Growing Forward 2, a federal-provincial-territorial initiative.
+This report is one of the actions identified in the Fraser Valley Adaptation Strategies to better understand potential impacts of climate change to changing freshet flood risk in the Fraser Valley.
+Funding for this study is part of a $300,000 investment in the implementation of the Fraser Valley Regional Adaptation Strategy by the federal and provincial governments through Growing Forward 2, a federal-provincial-territorial initiative.

 The BC Agriculture and Food Climate Action Initiative was established by the BC Agriculture Council in 2008, and is led by an advisory committee of agricultural producers, food processors and representatives from various government agencies.
 The Initiative has been supported by the Investment Agriculture Foundation of BC with funding provided by the governments of Canada and British Columbia through Growing Forward 2.

-For more information on The Delta Regional Adaptation Strategy, visit: http://www.bcagclimateaction.ca/adapt/regional-strategies/
+For more information on the Fraser Valley Regional Adaptation Strategy, visit: http://www.bcagclimateaction.ca/adapt/regional-strategies/

 For more information on Growing Forward 2 programs in British Columbia, visit: http://www2.gov.bc.ca/gov/topic.page?id=EB8322DE53664C7289317829FA25360E